feseha-btc/JS2NAIRR/README.md

     for each file that has a collection of fasta sequences from which the user desires to find degenerate (fuzzy) oligos to use as PCR primers.

 7. For ease of use

-    A) explore the data directory to understand the setup and replicate the work as follows:
+    A). explore the data directory to understand the setup and replicate the work as follows:

     B).
-Create a directory like my_data (forexample), put your sequence file(s) in it C). cd into my_data and call the code runner like this:  bash ../code_runner_FOPS.sh list_of_Files.txt
+Create a directory like my_data (forexample), put your sequence file(s) in it

+    C). cd into my_data and call the code runner like this:  bash ../code_runner_FOPS.sh list_of_Files.txt

-8. Sit back and wait for the program to finish.
+9. Sit back and wait for the program to finish.
-9. Read the standard output and follow the file structures to get your oligos.
+10. Read the standard output and follow the file structures to get your oligos.